AISaturdaysLagos/cohort8_materials/Lectures/12.Basics_of_Probability/Readme.md

 - **Common Distributions:** Exploration of various probability distributions that are essential in the field, including their properties and applications.

 - **Example Application:** Real-world application of probability in data science, illustrating how theoretical concepts are applied in practice.
-Sure, here's the refined section with the addition of YouTube resources:

 ## Lecture Slides and Recorded YouTube Sessions